 In this tutorial, we will show you how to install an SSL certificate on Webmin.
 If you’ve already generated a CSR code for your certificate, skip the first section and continue with the SSL installation steps.
-Part three of the tutorial brings you interesting facts about the Webmin history, while in part four includes useful tips on where to buy the best SSL Certificate for Webmin.
+The last part includes useful tips on where to buy the best SSL Certificate for Webmin.

 Generate a CSR code on Webmin

 When applying for an SSL Certificate, one of your first steps is to generate a Certificate Signing Request (CSR) and send it to the Certificate Authority.
 The CSR is a small text file with necessary details about your domain and company.

 SSL providers use the CSR code to verify the validity of the applicants.
 If the information within the CSR is correct and up to date, the CAs will sign the SSL Certificate.
 Follow the instructions below to generate the CSR on Webmin:

 - Open a web browser and log into your Webmin account.
 The quickest way is via the following URL: https://yourwebsite.com:10000, where yourwebsite.com is the hostname of your server, and 10000 is the default port number

 - In the left pane, below the Refresh Modules, locate and click the Terminal symbol (second icon from left).
 Alternatively, use the Alt+K hotkey to open the terminal

 - In the terminal screen paste the following SSL command to generate your CSR code and private key: